Do It Yourself Windows Installation Tips

 This part can be seen around the external sides of the window jamb.
-This portions refrains the window from slipping from your opening.
-In short it holds your window to refrain from falling.
+This portion refrains the window from slipping from your opening.
+In short, it holds your window to refrain from falling.
 If you notice that your stop can no longer secure your new window, you need to either buy another stop or repair it if you can.

 Dry Fit your Window

 Hold the new window then try to mount it on the window opening to check if your measurements are already enough to accommodate your new window.
 If at any rate, you found out that your window opening may be too big or too small to your new window, you have to adjust your window opening until you are confident that your new window would properly fit into the opening.